Skip to main content

 Fee Deduction

 Protocol fees and any Token-2022 transfer fees are subtracted from the incoming amount.
-The net amount is what gets credited to the encrypted balance.
+The net amount is what gets credited to the ETA.

 3

-The net amount is added to the destination user’s Encrypted Token Account (ETA).
-The balance is hidden on-chain - it can only be decrypted by the Arcium MPC network and, in Shared mode, by the user’s own X25519 key.
+The net amount is added to the destination user’s ETA.
+The balance is hidden on-chain — it can only be decrypted by the Arcium MPC network and, in Shared mode, by the user’s own X25519 key.

 The user must be registered before depositing.
-An EncryptedUserAccount PDA must exist for their wallet address.
+An EncryptedUserAccount PDA must exist for the destination wallet address.

 Usage